-Can do five different thicknesses.
+Can create five thicknesses.
 Folds to a compact size for storage.
 Durable and easy to clean.
 Makes consistent slices.

 This slicer only allows you to slice one piece at a time before having to re-position the bread.